virtual-labs/exp-andersons-bridge-au/experiment/procedure.md

  ## Procedure for real lab

 Connections are made as shown in the theory.
 A.C. source say a 1000Hz audio-oscilloscope and a head set is used here.
-Keeping the value of P, Q, R and S constant, adjust the value of variable resiatnce r till the sound is reduced to a minimum value.
+Keeping the value of P, Q, R and S constant, adjust the value of variable resistance r till the sound is reduced to a minimum value.
 This is the balancing point of the alternating current.
 Note the value of resistance r and capacitor C. Repeat the experiment three times and calculate the self inductance of the coil using equations.

  ### Observations and Calculations